aauthur/LinAlgLib/README.md

 ```

 ### Matrix Multiplication
 As in matrix algebra, (m x n) matrices can multiply on the left with (n x l) matrices, where l is any positive integer.
-They can also be scaled by integers or floating point numbers.
+Matrices can also multiply with row and column vectors provided they fit this criteria.
+Additionally, matrices can be scaled by integers or floating point numbers.

 Example
 ```